 Antibacterial Program - Achillion has extensive expertise in discovering and advancing multiple antibacterial candidates to nomination for preclinical development.
 Currently, Achillion is developing new compounds that demonstrate excellent inhibition of the essential bacterial enzyme DNA gyrase, and have improved metabolic stability.
 In particular, preliminary data show potent target inhibition of the Mycobacterium tuberculosis gyrase enzyme which has translated in vitro to robust antibacterial activity against drug-resistant tuberculosis.
 Furthermore, Achillion is working to identify compounds that possess potent gram negative antibacterial activity and have the necessary attributes for advancement toward preclinical studies.

-Immunology Program - Achillion is leveraging its expertise in structure-based drug design to develop small molecule therapeutics with well-characterized biologic activity.
-In particular, Achillion is working to identify novel small molecule compounds that can be administered orally for the treatment of immune system-related rare diseases.
-Achillion has announced plans to nominate the first lead small molecule compound from the immunology program in late 2014.
+Complement Factor D Platform - Achillion is leveraging its expertise in structure-based drug design to develop small molecule therapeutics with well-characterized biologic activity for immune-related diseases.
+In particular, Achillion is working to identify novel complement factor D inhibitor compounds that can be administered orally as potential treatments of complement-related diseases including paroxysmal nocturnal hemoglobinura (PNH), atypical hemolytic uremic syndrome (aHUS), and myasthenia gravis.
+Achillion has announced plans to nominate the first lead small molecule compound from this program and initiate clinical development during 2014.